you-randomly/kratix-foundry/README.md

 > **Note:** `cloud-provider-kind` is required to assign external IPs to LoadBalancer services.
 > Install it from: https://github.com/kubernetes-sigs/cloud-provider-kind

+For detailed prerequisites and manual installation steps, see [docs/SETUP.md](docs/SETUP.md).

 ## Architecture

 ┌─────────────────────────────────────────────────────────────────────┐